namdao2000/sign-verify-url/README.md

 This is a demo for building endpoints that can sign and verify a url request using HMAC and SHA-256 Algorithms.
 Powered by [Worktop's Router](https://github.com/lukeed/worktop) and the cryptographic interface [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

-Built using this [example doc](https://developers.cloudflare.com/workers/examples/signing-requests) on Cloudflare Docs.
+Built using this [example](https://developers.cloudflare.com/workers/examples/signing-requests) on Cloudflare Docs.

 ## Endpoints